Panjaksli/PTCR/README.md

 https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170
 3) Open .sln file
 4) Compile and run
-5) You can also use the precompiled version in "Release" section
+5) You can also use the precompiled version in "Releases" github section